Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

-From Figure~\ref{fig:layer1-SEcg}, we can see that once a $sp$ message is receive by a $\cgSE$ of layer 1, it propagates a $u$ signal to the westernmost tile of that $\cgSE$.
+From Figure~\ref{fig:layer1-SEcg}, we can see that once a $sp$ message is received by a $\cgSE$ of layer 1, it propagates an $sp$ signal to the westernmost tile of that $\cgSE$.
 We will call this tile the \emph{leader} tile.
-When the $sp'$ glue of the leader tile binds, it fires signals to turn $\on$ a $z$ glue and a $y$ glue on its north edge.
+When the $sp'$ glue of the leader tile binds, it fires signals to turn $\on$ a $z$ glue and a $y$ glue.
 The purposes of these glues are described in Section~\ref{sec:rep}.

 Now that a leader is elected, note that layer 1 need not completely surround $\alpha$.
 In other words, there may be some empty tile locations adjacent to tiles of $\alpha$.
 In the next section, we show how to ``complete'' layer 1 so that for every tile location adjacent to a tile of $\alpha$, this location contains a tile of layer 1.